flutterdev-manish/Google_Pay_Clone/README.md

 # Google_Pay_Clone
-This the my first UI clone of google pay with flutter.
+This is my first UI clone of google pay with flutter.